deusExMac/TwitterSearch/README.md

   - ``maxTweets``.
 Integer values.
 Determines the total number of tweets to fetch, across all periods.
 Currently not supported and not used.
   - ``maxTweetsPerPeriod``.
 Integer value.
 Specifies the maximum number of tweets to fetch in each period.
 If a simple search is conducted, specifies the total number of tweets to fetch.
 Is overridden by option ``-n`` of the search command.
 A negative value indicates that no maximum value is specified (i.e. get as many as possible).
   - ``defaultLang`` Country codes (see https://developer.twitter.com/en/docs/twitter-for-websites/supported-languages ).
 Specifies the language of tweets to search for, if no language is specified in the query.
 Currently not supported or used.
   - ``downloadSpeedWindow`` Integer value.
 The number of download speed values to keep in a list, out of which the average download speed (in tweets/sec) is calculated and reported.
+  - ``githuburl`` URL.
+URL leading to TwitterSearch's GitHub page. ``github`` command reads the value of this setting to navigate to the appropriate page.
+NOTE: URL must contain scheme/protocol (http or https).

 - ## Section Network